jtucholski/cli-menuframework/README.md

 ### Deriving from Console Menu

 You can configure what is shown (and better organize your code) by deriving from the `ConsoleMenu` class.
-An `OnBeforeShow()` method is overridable to allow more customization or the ability to display dynamic data before menu options are rendered.
+An `OnBeforeShow()` and `OnAfterShow()` method is available for overriding, allowing you further customization of what displays before or after the menu options are rendered.

 In this example we create a `MainMenu` with the same options, except now it will display fancy ASCII-art before rendering those options.

 ```csharp